-When you using your computer and suddenly its desktop froze for several minutes or for more time period and to fix it your have to restart your computer and again start the applications and software’s you’re are using before freezing of the computer.
+When you use your computer and suddenly its desktop freezes for several minutes or for more time period and to fix it you have to restart your computer and again start the applications and software you’re are using before freezing the computer.

 So, here is the proper solution to fix the desktop freeze on your computer or laptop using a Windows task manager to reduce the number of an application running on your computer system.